When Summer Leads To Underage Drinking

 - Reserve time for family.
 Cut out time each day for your kids.
 Do something that interests them or take a trip to enjoy some rest and relaxation together.

-If your child or teenager is struggling with alcohol abuse, contact us to find treatment and support.
+If your child or teenager is struggling with alcohol abuse, there is help available.
+Contact a treatment provider today.